ArunSoora/Anemia_in_Heart_Failure_Patients_Project/README.md

-# A Prospective Study: Anemia in Heart Failure Patients
+# A Prospective Study: Prevalence and Treatment of Anemia in Heart Failure Patients

 This repository contains the final PharmD research project focused on the evaluation and management of iron-deficiency anemia in patients with heart failure.
 The study was conducted using clinical diagnostics and patient monitoring methods.